 The neuropsychologists at Children’s are currently involved in research examining the efficacy of anticonvulsant drugs, their effect on cognition and behavior, and the use of medication to aide memory in individuals with trisomy 21.

-The neuropsychology team is also involved in research regarding the following topics.
+The neuropsychology team is also involved in multiple research topics including:

 - Understanding the outcome for children after seizure surgery